Think of FOTO ARSENAL WIEN as a place promoting the joys and artistry of creative photography through exhibitions, events and other activities.

 (The premises in the Arsenal area; press photo © Michael Seirer Photography)

-For a long time, the Kunst Haus Wien carried the official torch for photography in Vienna with its excellent exhibitions (where, rather thrillingly, I got to meet Alec Soth and Susan Meiselas).
+For a long time, the Kunst Haus Wien carried the official torch for photography in Vienna with its excellent exhibitions (where, rather thrillingly, I got to meet renowned photographers Alec Soth and Susan Meiselas).

-But the Kunst Haus was never a dedicated photographic institution, given its wide range of other interests and activities.
+But the Kunst Haus was never a dedicated photographic institution, and has now switched to a focus on contemporary art and green issues.

-FOTO ARSENAL WIEN fills that gap in the municipal infrastructure.
+FOTO ARSENAL WIEN now fills that photographic gap in the municipal infrastructure.
 March, 2025 saw the institution open permanent premises and exhibition rooms in Vienna’s Arsenal complex (hence the name).

 As you might expect, this Arsenal has a military past (mostly as army barracks).
-They built it in the 1850s after civilians got ideas above their station in 1848; the locals had the cheek to demand (gasp!) such things as press freedom and more democratic representation.
+It went up in the 1850s after civilians got ideas above their station in 1848; the locals had the cheek to demand (gasp!) such things as press freedom and more democratic representation.

-The location’s martial past remains in the form of the nearby Museum of Military History, but the site also hosts various academic and cultural facilities.
+The location’s martial legacy remains in the form of the nearby Museum of Military History, but the site also hosts various academic and cultural facilities.

 This creative patch of land now includes, for example, both FOTO ARSENAL WIEN and Filmmuseum LAB.
 The latter forms a part of the Austrian Film Museum dedicated to film conservation, archiving, processing, digitalisation, and such like.